 Obtaining a Water and Wastewater Operator Certificate

-Do I need a certificate to operate a water or wastewater facility?
+Do I need an Operator's Certificate to operate a water or wastewater facility?

 What are the certification categories?

-An operator can become certified in five categories.
-These include:
+An operator can become certified in four categories, as listed below:

 - Water Treatment